DeepRsnanceX/YoutubeShortsEdit/README.md

 # Credits
 ## Main Credits
 - Based on generic TikTok/Youtube Shorts Phonk edits.
-- "W Speed" featured based on the popular iShowSpeed edit memes of the same name.
+- "W Speed" feature based on the popular iShowSpeed edit memes of the same name.
 - Inspired by a similar Minecraft mod by Ekically.
 [Original Tweet Here](https://x.com/Ekically/status/1979313933065555996)
 - Zilko & Erymanthus' GrayscaleMode mod - Used as reference to fix issues with shaders.
 - zMarc - Fellow creator of another separate mod with the same premise, inspired by the same Minecraft mod.
 Mutual endorsement.